Matri-Design-LLC/matritools/docs/example1.rst

         # set position of this node in 3D space
         node.set_translate(x_coordinate, y_coordinate, z_coordinate)

-        # set the x, y, and z scale of the node uniformally
+        # set the x, y, and z scale of the node uniformly
         node.set_u_scale((row['Weight']))

     # create csv file to use in Antz